 Unsurprisingly, Ryan Reynolds steals the show as the title character.
 Reynolds knows exactly why people love Deadpool so much, and he flaunts it with so much confidence and charisma.
 The only bits that he lost me were the film’s more dramatic moments.
 It’s hard to stay somber when every other line is a jab at another character or a reference to another film, but that’s a small complaint against a movie that kept me smiling for almost two hours straight.

-With all said and done, Deadpool 2 is exactly what I wanted: more Deadpool.
+Deadpool 2 is exactly what I wanted: more Deadpool.
 It doesn’t do anything really groundbreaking, but it surpasses the original by just being more of what I wanted.
 It’s even funnier, has bigger battles, and gives us more of Reynolds’ pitch perfect anti-hero.